harry-tsai/notebook/api/design/permission_management/README.md

     - 🆕 option func: `WithPermission(permission)`
       - support single permission check is enough for current use cases.
   - logic
-    - check if permissions are provided
+    - check if `permission` of option is provided
-    - if yes, call `us.Get` with options that will pass to `us.decorate` function to verify user permissions
+    - if yes, call `us.Get` with options that will pass to `us.decorate` function to get user permissions
+    - if user does not have required `permission`, return `INSUFFICIENT_PERMISSION` error
   - usage
     ```go
     apis.Handle(arg, "GET", "/reward_dispatch",